-Winter can paralyze not only various aspects of everyday life but also individual segments of the economy, e.g. by impeding communication.
-Higher failure rates due to frost can also be a problem for the telecommunications industry.
-So what is worth paying attention to when selecting components so that fibre optic networks can survive the winter with temperatures dropping down to -40°?
+Winter can disrupt not only various aspects of everyday life but also specific segments of the economy, e.g. by hindering communication.
+Increased failure rates due to frost can also create challenges for the telecommunications industry.
+So, what should you consider when selecting components to ensure that fibre optic networks can withstand temperatures dropping as low as -40°C?

-The operating conditions for fibre optic connectors, passive elements, closures, outdoor cabinets, street cabinets, fibre optic poles, etc., are specified in the PN-EN 61753-1 operational standard.
+The operational conditions for fibre optic connectors, passive elements, enclosures, outdoor cabinets, fiber optic poles etc., are specified in the PN-EN 61753-1 operational standard.
+It defines categories of environments, including their temperature ranges of operation.
+Devices operating under certain conditions must be adapted accordingly, with a particular emphasis on the materials used.

-There are defined categories of environments defining, inter alia, temperature ranges of their operation.
-Devices operating under certain conditions must be adapted to them.
-The type of materials used is important here.
-According to the PN-EN 61753-1 standard, the greatest exposure to low temperatures occurs in the following categories of environments:
+According to the PN-EN 61753-1 standard, the highest exposure to low temperatures occurs in the following categories of environments:

 - E – Extreme (-40°C to +85°C),